-The Program in Public Health reserves the right to approve alternate courses that meet core and concentration competency requirements.
-Approval for such courses is at the discretion of the PPH Director in consultation with the PPH Curriculum Committee and/or concentration heads.
+The PPH reserves the right to approve alternate courses that meet core and concentration competency requirements.
+Approval for such courses is at the discretion of the MPH Director in consultation with the PPH Curriculum Committee and/or concentration heads.

 Curriculum Overview Total Credit Hours for MPH Program (54 Credits)